AnonymousRepository/SDPC/README.md

 * [DPC.h] - The header file for DPC Express
 * [main.cpp] - Sample test file for DPC Express
 * [Data] - Datasets as well as codes to convert vector-based dataset to DPC-compatible input
+* [Original] - source files for original DPC

-More descriptions about the _Data_ folder please refer to the _readme_ in it.
+More descriptions about the _Data_ folder and the _Original_ folder please refer to the _readme_ in them.

 ## Compile DPC Express
 ```Bash